cartheur-cybie/himage/README.md

 _Interesting files_

-* newcart.a - main assembly file, includes all the rest
+* newcart.asm - main assembly file, includes all the rest
     - `*.i` - includes
-	- `*.a`_ - continuation of code
+	- `*.a_` - continuation of assembler code
 	- `*.dat` - data structures
     - `bin\*.*` - tools needed to build
     - `walkup8a.car` - original cartridge for comparison (see check.bat)